herbicider/HayatPrecheck/README.md

 This is the engine that reads the text on your screen.

-1. Download the **Tesseract OCR** for Windows from this link: [Download Tesseract for Windows](https://github.com/UB-Mannheim/tesseract/releases)
+1. Download the **Tesseract OCR** for Windows from this link: [Download Tesseract for Windows](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.3.0.20221214.exe)
-    *   Find the most recent release and download the Windows installer (`.exe` file) that matches your system (32-bit or 64-bit).
+    *   This is most recent exe file, let me know if not working.
-2. Run the downloaded installer and follow the installation wizard.
+2. Run the downloaded installer with Admin credential and follow the installation wizard.
-    *   **Important:** During installation, make sure to check the option to "Add Tesseract to PATH" if available, or note the installation directory (usually `C:\Program Files\Tesseract-OCR`).
+    *   **Important:** During installation, make sure to check the option to *"Add Tesseract to PATH"* if available, or note the installation directory (usually `C:\Program Files\Tesseract-OCR`).
 3. After installation is complete, Tesseract will be available system-wide.

 ---